Dr Oliver Thomson Brown

 I joined EPCC in March 2018 after completing my PhD in Physics at Heriot-Watt University.
 During my PhD I developed software for calculating the stationary state of dissipative many-body quantum systems using matrix product states.
 Since joining EPCC, my work has mainly focused on programming models for heterogeneous exascale computing, particularly through my involvement in the INTERTWinE and EPiGRAM-HS Horizon 2020 projects.

-I now lead EPCC's quantum applications group.
+I now lead EPCC's Quantum Group.

-About the Quantum Applications Group
+About the Quantum Group

 Our research in quantum computing focuses on the following three questions: